bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### `useRequestFeedback()`

 `useRequestFeedback()` returns a function that lets you open up a dialog to ask for feedback on a specific feature.
-See [Live Satisfaction](https://docs.bucket.co/product-handbook/live-satisfaction) for how to do this automatically, without code.
+See [Automated Feedback Surveys](https://docs.bucket.co/product-handbook/live-satisfaction) for how to do this automatically, without code.

 ```ts
 import { useTrackEvent } from "@bucketco/react-sdk";